Equipment List for Point of Aim

 Forecast high: -1ºC low: -10ºC

 Total time away from school is 55 hours.
 Try to pack light as you must carry your own gear into the campsite, 1.1 km from the parking area down a dirt road.

 - Bring a set of clean, dry sleeping clothes.
 It is very important that you do not try to sleep in the clothes (even underwear) that you wore during the day.
 The moisture in them will chill you at night.
-I recommend fleece pajama pants and a long sleeve tshirt plus warm socks if you get cold feet when you sleep.
+I recommend fleece pajama pants and a long sleeved sweater or fleece plus warm socks.

 - A toque is a must have item.
 You will need it for sleeping.
 Most heat is lost through your head and neck.

 - I don’t recommend pillows – bulky and only one function.
 Instead bring a pillow slip.
 You can stuff it with clothes as a pillow; use it as a laundry bag in your pack out.

 - a daily change of light underwear, at least one pair of long johns

 - sweat pants are better than jeans –they dry faster if you get them wet.

 - Yoga pants or “leggings” are only good as a base layer.
 The wind cuts through them and their tightness restricts circulation.
 Girls who wear leggings only are usually cold.